 As part of the gender pay report organisations are required to report the gender breakdown for all four pay "Quartiles".
 These quartiles are created by listing the hourly pay for all staff from lowest to highest and then dividing the list into four equal parts.
-In respect of hourly pay quartiles, 66% of staff in the lower quartile are women, 76% of staff in the lower middle quartile are women, 62% of staff in the upper middle quartile are women, 48% of staff in the upper quartile are women
+In respect of hourly pay quartiles, 69% of staff in the lower quartile are women, 73% of staff in the lower middle quartile are women, 52% of staff in the upper quartile are women